geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 ### Task 5 – Manage Resources

-A room mailbox is a resource mailbox that's assigned to a physical location, such as a conference room, an auditorium, or a training room.
-With room mailboxes, users can easily reserve these rooms by including room mailboxes in their meeting requests.
-Adatum’s CTO wants to test out this option using the company’s most popular conference room, and he has asked Holly to configure this resource.
+A room mailbox is a resource mailbox that is assigned to a physical location, such as a conference room, an auditorium, or a training room.
+Users can easily reserve these rooms by including room mailboxes in their meeting requests.
+Adatum’s CTO wants to test this feature using the company’s most popular conference room, and he has asked Holly to configure this resource.

 1. In the **Exchange admin center**, you should still be displaying **recipients** from the left-hand navigation pane.
 In this list of tabs across the top of the screen, select **resources.**